reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. hint::

    There are different distribution of conda which all use the ``conda`` executable.
 We have installed `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ which is the minimal version of conda.
 You may also come across anaconda.
 Anaconda comes with a larger number of preinstalled packages.
-We recommend using miniconda instead of anaconda.
-Especially if you want to install additional packages, dependency errors between packages could cause troubles in anaconda.
+Here we use miniconda instead of anaconda. ``conda``can sometimes be slow.
+Therefore faster implementations of conda have been developed in recent years.
+One prominent example is `mamba <https://github.com/mamba-org/mamba>`_ which is a reimplementation of conda in C++.
+It works as a drop-in replacement of the conda executable and we will be using it later.
+An even more recent alternative is `pixi <https://github.com/prefix-dev/pixi>`_ which aims to provide better support for software written in other programming languages such as R packages.

 .. code-block:: bash

    $ conda -V
-   conda 4.8.3
+   conda 4.8.2

 Additionally you can get a more detailed account of your conda installation by running :bash:`conda info`.